Lingua sistemfrater: Numbers

 Ordinal numbers are formed by placing the cardinal number after the noun.

 Verbs

 The verb in Frater is invariable in person and in number.

 The passive voice is formed by adding the auxiliary verb es before the infinitive:

 Ilis es trauma (they are wounded).

 Syntax

 The syntax in Frater is: Subject - Verb - Object.

 Questions are formed by placing the verb before the subject.

 Interrogative words include: antropkia (who), kia (what), plaskia (where), temkia (when), prokia (why), kak (how), and multikia (how much; how many).

 Example

-The Lord Prayer
+The Lord's Prayer

 For comparison the Lord's Prayer is provided in Frater, Glosa (a later auxiliary language with isolating grammar and Greco-Latin vocabulary), Latin and English.